BlockchainCommons/www.blockchaincommons.com/README.md

 permalink: /index.html
 ---

-Blockchain Commons is focused on creating a community that encourages the growth of open infrastructure and interoperable architecture that gives internet users the human dignity due them and that allows them to control their own digital destiny.
-We do so by working with [developers](https://github.com/BlockchainCommons/Airgapped-Wallet-Community) to create wallets and other tools that adopt the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles) of independence, privacy, resilience, and openness.
+Blockchain Commons is encouraging the growth of open infrastructure and interoperable architectures in order to give internet users the human dignity due them and to allow them to control their own digital destiny.
+We do so by working with [developer communities](https://github.com/BlockchainCommons/Airgapped-Wallet-Community) to create wallets and other tools that adopt the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles) of independence, privacy, resilience, and openness.
 We support this architectural and infrastructural development with research specifications, reference libraries, and reference apps.
-To further the growth of the Blockchain Commons, we also produce educational courses that introduce the possibilities of open blockchain infrastructure and that advocate for responsible key management.
+This work is built upon the decentralized nature of the blockchain ecosystem, so we are also strive to grow that larger community through educational courses that introduce the possibilities of open blockchain infrastructure and that advocate for responsible key management.

 _Read our [vision](vision.md) for more on Blockchain Commons' objectives._